mccright/FCCSCybersecurityInput/SomeSecurityIlities.md

 27. Security - (need an "ility" here) Risk Management (life-cycle)
 28. Security - (need an "ility" here) Security Policy & Standards

 Matt McCright collected and assembled the above material from numerous sources over the last decade.
-This list is not an attempt to identify what is important for every project, rather to provide a resource that project architects could use when they attempt to make the hard choices about what are the most important for the project at hand.
+This list is not an attempt to identify what is important for every project, rather to provide a resource that project participants (*when engaged in planning, architecting, designing, product or component evaluation, coding, etc.*) could use when they attempt to make the hard choices about what are the most important for the project at hand.